 Your privacy is important to us.
 The following policy sets out how Beck Greener LLP (‘we’/’us’) uses and protects the personal information you provide to us through this website at https://www.beckgreener.com (the ‘Website’) and through other channels, how we use it, when we may disclose it to others and how we keep it secure.

 Clients of the firm should read this notice alongside our Terms of Business which provide further information on confidentiality, handling and retention of files, etc.

-Beck Greener is what is known as the ‘data controller’ of the personal information you provide to us.
-We are registered with the Information Commissioner’s Office as a data controller under registration no. Z5785551.
+Beck Greener LLP is what is known as the ‘data controller’ of the personal information you provide to us.
+We are registered with the Information Commissioner’s Office as a data controller under registration no. ZA507292.

-Beck Greener is a partnership of patent attorneys, trade mark attorneys, design attorneys and IP Litigators regulated by IPREG.
-Our main office is situated at Fulwood House, 12 Fulwood Place, London, WC1V 6HR.
+Beck Greener LLP is a limited liability partnership of patent attorneys, trade mark attorneys, design attorneys and IP Litigators regulated by IPREG.
+Beck Greener LLP is registered in England and Wales under registration number OC424765 with a registered office at Fulwood House, 12 Fulwood Place, London, WC1V 6HR.

 Personal Information we may collect